 - Slide the included AP Racing brake pads into the calipers.
+They should fit snugly, but you should not have to hammer them in.
 If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Verify the pads sit properly on the disc and that the top edge of the pads are level with the outside edge of the disc. - Using a 6mm hex wrench, reinstall the pad retention bolt removed in Step 7 above.